vitar/clrf/src/en/theory/10-intro.md

 ### Beliefs

-- All couples face alignment gaps — it’s part of being human.
+- Every couple faces alignment gaps — it’s part of being human.
-- Structure helps reduce friction and unlock deeper connection.
+- Structure lowers friction and opens deeper connection.
-- Small, regular conversations matter more than rare big talks.
+- Small, regular talks matter more than rare “big ones.”
 - Language shapes outcomes: naming lowers defensiveness.
-- Emotions are signals, not threats — when we listen with curiosity, they guide us to needs.
+- Emotions are signals, not threats; listened to with curiosity, they guide us to needs.
 - Tools are helpers, not replacements.